May 23: This interview segment I filmed with

 Dec 20: It’s official!
 MESPERO’s 2021 project ‘Scalable MHPSS Multimedia Tools for Low-Resource and Conflict Areas’ will focus on target groups in Syria and Kenya.

 Dec 20: The Council of Europe is dedicated to human rights, democracy and rule of law.
-This month, I supported a project in relation to the prevention of torture.
+This month, I supported a project in relation to the prevention of torture and violent extremism.

 Nov 20: Participated in Qatar’s World Innovation Summit for Health 2020.
 Really enjoyed engaging in discussions about The Digital Mental Health Revolution: Transforming Care Through Innovation And Scale-Up (credit: WISH).